gzmatte/Sonar/README.md

 >  (Cause we only want the microphone).

 Default Sound output wrong?
-Edit batch file and go to
+> Edit the batch file and Ualá!

 ```
 :: Replace "Speakers" with your Default Sound Device Name.